-n.
-Encourage Accountability Through Shared Liability
+(n) Encourage Accountability Through Shared Liability

 The contract between the LSP and the TPSP should consider proper incentives for compliance by imposing some form of liability on the TPSP for harm resulting from any failure to comply with its obligations under the agreement.
 LSPs should also consider requiring some form of indemnification of the LSP by the TPSP in the event of a data breach or other contract violation that exposes the LSP to liability.
-There are many potential mechanisms for imposing such liability, including liquidated damages, insurance, or indemnification of the LSP by the TPSP.
+It can be challenging to negotiate such provisions because the value of the contract to the TPSP may be far lower than the potential cost of a data breach or other privacy violation.
+It is common for TPSPs to seek limitations on liability that are closely tied to the fees paid by the LSP, but LSPs may need to negotiate higher limitations (such as multiples of fees paid) or carve-outs from general limitations of liability in order to protect sufficiently against the security risk and create appropriate incentives to TPSPs to strictly adhere to their obligations.
+There is also the option of cybersecurity insurance for both the TPSP and the LSP where the potential costs of a breach would far exceed the contractual liability negotiated.